-Leann Bower started honing her event planning skills as a social convenor in high school and the joy of putting her plans in action is as strong as ever:
+Leann Bower started honing her event planning skills as a social convenor in high school.
+The joy of putting her plans in action is as strong as ever:

-We decided to make changes in the format — over time people can get bored with an event.
+Relay for Life, held every year in June, is the Canadian Cancer Society’s biggest fundraising event.
+A couple of years ago we decided to make changes to our format — over time people can get bored with an event.

-We made it more family friendly — not everyone can participate in a 12 or 24 hour event, so we held it from 2:00 pm to 11:00 pm and added a bouncy castle, craft tables, a Relay for Life canteen, and entertainment throughout the day.
+We made it more family friendly.
+Not everyone can participate in a 12 or 24 hour event, so we held it from 3:00 pm to 11:00 pm and added a bouncy castle, craft tables, a Relay for Life canteen, and entertainment throughout the day.

 We also moved the Relay from the Sportsplex to the Keystone Centre grounds to be more accessible to the public.

 I’m a detail-oriented event planner.
 It’s important to think of the little things.
-For weddings, I always have supplies like pins, scissors, duct tape, clear tape, thread, needles to take care of any problems.
+For weddings, I always have supplies like pins, scissors, duct tape, thread and needles to take care of any problems.

 With any event you have to problem-solve before it happens — if it rains during an outdoor wedding you have to have a solution ready.